fcamblor/restx-multipart/README.md

     @POST("/upload")
     @Consumes("multipart/form-data")
+    // To make it work, you need to inject a PartsReader onto your endpoint.
-    public Status upload(PartsReader partsReader) throws IOException {
+    // It will brings you a fluent API allowing to react to multipart form data inside your request public Status upload(PartsReader partsReader) throws IOException {
         // Creating a piped stream grabber to retrieve a particular multipart form data representing a binary file try(PartListeners.PipedStreamGrabber restxStreamListener = new PartListeners.PipedStreamGrabber(true);){